 - Kerning

-When selecting and arranging typefaces in designs, designers should consider different factors like legibility, readability, hierarchy, contrast, and alignment.
+When selecting and arranging typefaces, designers weigh legibility, readability, hierarchy, contrast, and alignment.

 The purpose of typography

-Typography is one of the most essential components of design.
-It’s not just a tool for conveying text but a powerful tool for communicating brand image and influencing users’ emotions.
+Typography is one of the most important components of design.
+It's not just a way to convey text but a way to communicate brand image and influence how people feel.
 Typography helps designers:

 - Establish a strong visual hierarchy that helps users navigate content

-- Improves legibility and readability, making products more accessible
+- Improve legibility and readability, making products more accessible

 - Set the mood

-- Convey the personality of a brand and build brand recognition
+- Convey the personality of a brand and build recognition

-Learn the history, concepts, and best practices of working with typography in design by taking our Typography course.
+Learn the history, concepts, and craft of working with type in the typography course.

 7. Motion

-Motion refers to movement and animation that help designers enhance user experience and communicate information about a product or service.
+Motion refers to movement and animation that help improve user experience and communicate information about a product or service.
+A few key principles apply when adding motion to a design:

-- Function: Don’t use motion without a specific purpose.
-It should enhance the user experience, not harm it
+- Function.
+Don't use motion without a specific purpose.
+It should improve the experience, not harm it.

-- Consistency: Motion elements should be consistent and comply with the visual style and brand personality
+- Consistency.
+Motion should match the visual style and brand personality.

-- Simplicity: Avoid using motion elements that distract users from the content or functionality of the product
+- Simplicity.
+Avoid motion that distracts from the content or functionality.

 The purpose of motion